Electrical Contractors Insurance

 For most businesses these are the two compulsory insurance requirements, outside this insurance is not a legal requirement to have, however, the financial consequences are considerable.

-Contract Works Insurance – sometimes this type of insurance cover may be a condition of your contract to ensure that the works that you are doing are fully covered by you or your company.
+Contract Works Insurance – Sometimes this type of insurance cover may be a condition of your contract to ensure that the works that you are doing are fully covered by you or your company.
 This might include cover for damage to works that you have already done as well as materials yet to be installed such as cables, lighting, and other electrical hardware.
 A contractor’s all risks insurance or contractor’s combined policy can cover many items including plant and equipment that you have hired in.

-Own Plant & Equipment Cover – over the years you may have built up quite a collection of plant and equipment that are essential to your business activities.
+Own Plant & Equipment Cover – Over the years you may have built up quite a collection of plant and equipment that are essential to your business activities.
 These items can be insured not only on-site but when at your business premises if you have them or in transit to and from sites.

-Hired in Plant – Often you might need access equipment, for example, installing high-level lighting or cabling systems, if you don’t use specialist tools and machinery all the time then hiring in plant such as cherry pickers, scissor lifts or specialist hand tools such as disk grinders is the most cost-effective way to go.
+Hired in Plant Insurance – Often you might need access equipment, for example, installing high-level lighting or cabling systems, if you don’t use specialist tools and machinery all the time then hiring in plant such as cherry pickers, scissor lifts or specialist hand tools such as disk grinders is the most cost-effective way to go.
 In many instances, you are responsible for the plant if anything was to happen to it, so it’s prudent to ensure this is covered either by purchasing the hirer’s insurance cover if that option is available to you or, you can take out a separate annual hire insurance policy – speak to us about the best type of hired in plant policy to suit your needs.

 Business Legal Expenses Insurance – Any business can be exposed to all manner of legal issues, these might be disputes with suppliers or customers contracts, property issues, employee problems as well as HMRC disputes.
 They can provide legal helplines as well as a vast array of legal documents for you to use in your business.